plomek/Axon-Robot/README.md

 ## Features

-- **Kinda Working Movements:** The robot can move its arms, "drive," and perform some head movements.
+- **Movements:** The robot can move its arms, "drive," and turn his head.
-- **Voice-Controlled:** Uses AI-powered speech recognition for intuitive, voice-based control.
+- **Voice-Controlled:** Uses AI-powered speech recognition for voice-based control.
-- **Modular & Customizable:** Made for easy upgrades and tweaks, so you can modify both the hardware and software.
+- **Modular & Customizable:** The magnetic "armor" is easly deatachable for easy replacement and modification.
 - **CAD Designs Included:** All the CAD files are available for anyone interested in building or modifying the robot.
-- **Simple Knowledge Base:** Works like a basic chatbot, enhanced with UART actions so you can execute some commands.
+- **Simple Knowledge Base:** Works like a basic chatbot, with UART actions so you can execute any command on esp32 to make it do stuff.

 ## CAD Models